physrisk/website-source/articles/2024/multi-success-detrapping-process.md

 in the earlier
 [post]({filename}/articles/2023/noise-generated-by-single-charge-carrier.md).

+![Comparison between one-success and multi-success signals and PSDs]({static}/uploads/2024/multi-success-detrapping-process.png "Comparison between one-success and multi-success signals and PSDs.")

 When running the simulations on the interactive app below we see that larger
 \\\( N\_{success} \\\) decreases the number of pulses in the observed signal.
 This leads to slightly smaller signal [power spectral